cwendorf/EASI/D-OtherExamples/PairwiseBetweenSubjects/README.md

 ### Overview of this Example

-The **PairwiseBetweenSubjects** documents and files analyze an example of pairwise comparisons in a single-factor between-subjects design.
+The **PairwiseBetweenSubjects** documents and files analyze an example of a single-factor between-subjects design.

 - The example is duplicated both using raw data input and summary statistics input
 - The example includes estimation, plots, significance tests, and effect sizes